-Cleaning your tattoo should occur two to three times a day.
-We recommend only using hot water.
-You can run hot water on a paper towel and hold that to your tattoo like a hot compress for three minutes.
-Then give it a gentle wipe trying to take all the excess moisture on your tattoo.
-Always make sure your tattoo is completely dry before you apply any moisturizer.
+Cleaning you tattoo should occur 2-3 times a day.
+We recommend using hot water.
+You can run hot water on a paper towel and hold that to your tattoo like a hot compress for 3 minutes.
+Then give it a gentle wipe removing the excess moisture from your tattoo.
+Always make sure your tattoo is completely dry before applying moisturizer.

 Caring For Your Healed Skin

-It takes about four to six weeks for your tattoo to fully heal.
-It will look pretty healed in two weeks but just keep in mind and be gentle with your tattoo for the first month.
-Refrain from working out for the first two weeks and NO hot tubs, swimming pools or tanning beds for a full month.
+lt takes about 4-6 weeks for your tattoo to fully heal. lt will look pretty healed in 2 weeks but just keep in mind and be gentle with your tattoo for the first month.
+Refrain from working out for the first two weeks and NO hot tubs, swimming pools or tanning (beds or sun) for a whole month.
 Once your tattoo is healed it is very important to always use SPF on your tattoos while you are in the sun.
-50 SPF would work great.
-If you have pastel or white tones of ink in your skin and it is exposed to the sun there is a chance it could turn yellowish brown in colour.
-To avoid this make sure you use SPF or refrain from prolonged exposure to the sun altogether.
-The sun will also age a tattoo very quickly.
-If you treat your skin very well and moisturize and SPF it will continue to look fresh for a longer period of time.
+50 SPF or higher is reccomended.
+If you have pastel or white tones of ink in your tattoo and it is exposed to the sun, there is a chance it could turn a yellowish brown.
+Sunlight ages tattoos very quickly.
+If you treat your skin well, moisturizer and avoid sun exposure your tattoo will look fresh for a longer.

 We like to see how your tattoo heals.
 If you are in the area feel free to stop by and show us.
 No appointment needed.
 We can take a quick break and see how your tattoo healed.
 If it is easier, you may email us a picture.
 We offer free touch-ups and stand by our work.
 Once we see the tattoo if there are any touch-ups needed we will know how long to book the touch-up session for.
 Touch-ups are free as long as we see the tattoo within 3 months of getting the tattoo.
 That is more than enough time for it to be fully healed and we would see any healing issues.